Cmorgan21/notenet/README.md

 You can view the user stories board here: [User Stories Board](https://github.com/users/Cmorgan21/projects/7)

 All Project User stories have been referenced using a number within the table to the number within the project board.
-User stories have been used as a guide line to ensure all content is use friendly and all criteria is met.
+User stories have been used as a guideline to ensure all content is user-friendly and all criteria are met.

 | #   | User Story          | Description                                                                                                                                               |
 | --- | ------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------- |